farshadsangari/farshadsangari/README.md

 ### Hi there 👋

 I am currently a second-year Master of Science student in Artificial Intelligence at the University of Tehran.
-My research interests lie in the fields of Computer Vision, with a particular focus on Representation learning and Generative models.
+My research interests lie in the fields of Computer Vision, with a particular focus on Representation learning and Robustness.

 Seeking for collaboration in such fields, feel free to reach out to me via <a href="mailto:farshads7778@gmail.com?subject=intention of cooperation from [name]-[title]-[institute]">Email</a>